Apostle: Latter Day Saint movement

-The Church of Jesus Christ of Latter-Day Saints has always had, among its leadership, twelve individuals identified as apostles.
+The Church of Jesus Christ of Latter-Day Saints has always had, among its leadership, at least twelve individuals identified as apostles.
 Their primary role is to teach and testify of Jesus throughout the world.

-In the Latter Day Saint movement, an apostle is a "special witness of the name of Jesus Christ who is sent to teach the principles of salvation to others."
-In many Latter Day Saint churches, an apostle is a priesthood office of high authority within the church hierarchy.
+In the Church of Jesus Christ of Latter-day Saints (Latter Day Saint movement), an apostle is a "special witness of the name of Jesus Christ who is sent to teach the principles of salvation to the world."
+In the Church of Jesus Christ of Latter- Day Saint churches, an apostle is a priesthood office of high authority within the church hierarchy.

-In many Latter Day Saint churches, apostles may be members of the Quorum of the Twelve Apostles of the church.
-In most Latter Day Saint churches, modern-day apostles are considered to have the same status and authority as the biblical apostles.
-In the Latter Day Saint tradition, apostles and prophets are believed to be the foundation of the church, with Jesus as the chief cornerstone.
+In the Latter Day Saint churches, apostles are members of the Quorum of the Twelve Apostles of the church.
+Modern-day apostles are considered to have the same status and authority as the biblical apostles.
+Apostles and prophets are the foundation of the church, with Jesus as the chief cornerstone.
 The Articles of Faith, written by Joseph Smith, mentions apostles: "We believe in the same organization that existed in the Primitive Church, namely, apostles, prophets, pastors, teachers, evangelists, and so forth."